Imran1278/pulseassociatessoftwarehouse/README.md

     Right-click on the file
     Click Extract Here or Extract All
     After extraction, you will see a project folder.
+    After extraction, cut the folder name as "Database File MySql" because this folder is used only for database.

   ## Step 5: Rename the Project Folder
     Rename the extracted folder to Project1.